 You may have heard of the cheese as it appeared in Wallace & Gromit: The Curse of the Were-Rabbit, in which its pungent smell was used to revive Wallace from the dead.

-This special handmade cheese is essential for any cheese connoisseur to try.
+This special handmade cheese is an essential discovery for any cheese connoisseur.

 Park Farm near Bath has a rich history, the lands have been farmed for centuries.
 It was well known in the 18th and 19th centuries for its cheeses and was even mentioned in a letter from Admiral Lord Nelson to his father in 1801.

 In more recent years Graham Padfield has revived the old cheese making process now making a wide range of cheeses including Bath Blue, Bath Soft, and their Wyfe of Bath which is a little like both cheddar and Edam, very unique.

 We want to mention the Bath Soft as this is often people’s favourite, a brie-style cheese with a white bloomy rind and creamy, lemony centre.

 Try the entire Bath Soft Cheese range with our Bath Organic Cheese Selection Box.

 Bosworth Ash Log is a goat’s cheese made by Innes Cheese at Highfields Dairy in Staffordshire.
 Their herd started in 1987 with just 100 goats, they now have a herd of 350 including breads British Saanen, British Toggenburg, British Alpine and Golden Guernsey goats.
 The herd is fed on a diet including their own hay, made without the use of artificial fertilisers or pesticides.